 Schedule Your Consultation Today

-If you are struggling with widespread tooth loss and want to reclaim both your confidence and your oral health, contact Dr. Hancock's office to receive your custom denture.
+If you are struggling with widespread tooth loss and want to reclaim both your confidence and your oral health, call us at (615) 383-0132 or contact us online to receive your custom denture.
 After discussing your goals and assessing the state of your bite, he can recommend the right denture for you.